patternfly/patternfly-elements/elements/pfe-sass/README.md

 If the container allows changes to  background colors should influence the children:  pfe-set-broadcasted function

-## Notes on using broadcast colors in components
+## Broadcast variables

-1. Only define CSS color <span style="text-decoration:underline;">property</span> ( `color: ;` ) once per element
+1. Only define CSS color <span style="text-decoration:underline;">property</span> ( `color` ) once per element
-2. Set the value equal to local variable:  `color: var(pfe-pfe-local--Color);`
+2. Set the value equal to local variable:  `color: var(--pfe-local--Color);`
-3. In the pfe-component, do not set <span style="text-decoration:underline;">value</span> of the broadcasted variables, instead set local variable values equal to the value of broadcasted, then with fallback colors
+3. In the pfe-component, do not set <span style="text-decoration:underline;">value</span> of the broadcasted variables; instead, set local variables to look for the value of a broadcasted variable, followed by a fallback color.
+    * `--pfe-local--Color: var(--pfe-broadcasted--color--text, #444);`
-    1. Content components should never set the value of broadcasted vars, otherwise container components won't be able to pass them that information
+    * Unless a component sets it's own background color, it should never set the value of broadcasted vars; otherwise, container components won't be able to pass them that information.
 4. Reset local variable values as needed for color attribute overrides.